Job Hunter's Checklist

 • Locate your school transcripts, military records, awards, and professional licenses.
 Collect past employment history; salary, addresses, phone numbers, dates employed, for the application.
 Use the forms offered on this site as a guide to draft your application.
 The form will show you what data you have to collect prior to going online to complete your online application.

-• When you obtain a job announcements, each announcement will advise you of all required application forms and exams.
+• When you obtain a job announcement, each announcement will advise you of all required application forms and exams.
 Apply online for positions and use our application guide to better understand the process.

 • If no vacancies exist for your specialty, visit the listed web sites frequently to check on updated postings.
-The Postal Service also advertises in local newspapers and at State Employment Offices.
-You can also call or write your local District Office’s Human Resource to find out when tests may be scheduled for your area.
-Consider getting your foot in the door by taking the 473 Battery Test or any other written exam.
+Consider getting your foot in the door by taking the 474 Battery Test or any other written exam.
 Once hired you will have the opportunity to apply internally for vacancies in other occupations.

 • Complete the online application process and all assessments, including online assessments if required.
-You will be given 14 days to complete proctored exams at local testing facilities in our area.
+You will be given 72 hours to complete the virtual entry assessments online.
 Follow all instructions.

 • Note: Corporate job vacancy announcements require applicants to complete write-ups called (KSAs) for required knowledge, Skills and Abilities.
 You MUST complete these statements and tailor them to the specialized experience and duties required for the position.